HeidiTran/Cheatsheets/pandas.md

 # Get
 data.index

+# Set
+index = pd.Index([0, 1, 2, 3])
+df = df.set_index(index)

 # Update
 pd.Series(data, index = ['d', 'e', 'f'])

+# Reindex
-# Reindex: Create a new obj with the data ordered according to the new index
+# Create new rows of all `null` for the values in newInd that aren't in df's index
+# For in newInd that already exists in df's index -> reorder rows
 data.reindex(['a', 'b', 'c'])

 # Reindex + filling values (only works on rows)
 obj = Series(['blue', 'purple', 'yellow'], index = [0, 2, 4])
-obj.reindex(range(6), method = 'ffill')
+obj.reindex(range(6), method = 'ffill') # creates a new row for a new label with the values in the prev row according to the numerical order of df's index
 ```

 - Working with missing/duplicated data